RandomcodeDev/purpl-engine/FalseKing.md

   making distribution somewhat simpler and possibly allow for link time optimization
-- Due to the fact that the game uses low-detail assets, it will very likely be orders of magnitude smaller than a typical AAA game even with no storage optimization
+- Due to the fact that the game uses low-detail assets, it will very likely be orders of magnitude smaller than a typical AAA game

 ## Development

-- The game is primarily developed using Visual Studio, alongside similar tools on platforms like macOS and Linux (Xcode and Neovim), using [xmake](https://github.com/xmake-io/xmake) as a build system (despite being developed in China, I have found absolutely no reason not to trust it, and since it's open source I could patch out any spyware if it were there)
+- The game is primarily developed using Visual Studio, alongside similar tools on platforms like macOS and Linux (Xcode and Neovim), using [xmake](https://github.com/xmake-io/xmake) as a build system
 - Various open source libraries with non-strict licenses are used
 - Main game code is stored on GitHub, but assets and precompiled dependencies are stored on a personal Gitea server to get around file size limits.
 Any